timm/tested/README.md

 - review practices where the
   developers can take better and faster feedback from the community.

-To say that another way,  from an ethical perspective, it is good practice to give software to stakeholders and let them try to break it.
+The first two of these points requires major organization changes.
+This repository is more about the third point which can we said another way: from an ethical perspective, it is good practice to give software to stakeholders and let them try to break it.